Chiral Altermagnetic Magnetoelectrics

-Quantitatively, the maximum Kerr and Faraday rotation angles in the 3D MOF K[Co(HCOO)$_3$] reach 0.40 deg and 0.35$\times10^5$ deg/cm, respectively (see Figures~\ref{fig4} (c and d)).
-Notably, the Kerr rotation angle is comparable or even exceeds those of several representative traditional FMs, non-collinear AFMs, and AMs, including fcc Ni ($\sim$0.15 deg)~\cite{Engen1983}, Mn$_3Y$ ($Y$ = Ge, Ga, Sn) ($<$ 0.02 deg)~\cite{Higo2018}, Mn$_3X$N ($X$ = Ga, Ni, Ag, Ni) ($<$ 0.42 deg)~\cite{XD-Zhou2019a}, hcp Co ($\sim$ 0.48 deg)~\cite{GY-Guo1994}, and RuO$_2$ ($\sim$0.62 deg)~\cite{add58}.
-These mirrored spectral responses of the Kerr and Faraday angles between opposite chiralities echo the sign-reversal behavior observed in the anomalous Hall conductivity, confirming their common chiral origin.
-This unified behavior can be traced to the $g$-wave altermagnetic order in concert with spin-orbit coupling.
-The strong chirality-altermagnetism-induced sign-reversible transport uncovered here establishes the 3D MOF K[Co(HCOO)$_3$] as a transformative platform for nonvolatile photonic memory and chirality-programmable spintronic devices.
+The same symmetry-governed sign reversal further extends from the dc anomalous Hall response to magneto-optical probes in the ac regime (see Figure~S4 in the~SI), so that the Kerr and Faraday rotation angles also reverse sign between opposite enantiomers.
+As shown in Figures~\ref{fig5}(c) and \ref{fig5}(d), both rotation angles exhibit mirrored spectral features for opposite chiralities, providing direct optical fingerprints of chirality-locked altermagnetic states.
+Quantitatively, the maximum Kerr and Faraday rotation angles in the 3D MOF K[Co(HCOO)$_3$] reach 0.77 deg and 0.89$\times10^5$ deg/cm, respectively [see Figures~\ref{fig5}(c) and~\ref{fig5}(d)].
+Notably, the Kerr rotation angle is comparable or even exceeds those of several representative traditional FMs, non-collinear AFMs, and AMs, including fcc Ni ($\sim$0.15 deg)~\cite{Engen1983}, Mn$_3Y$ ($Y$ = Ge, Ga, Sn) ($<$ 0.02 deg)~\cite{Higo2018}, Mn$_3X$N ($X$ = Ga, Ni, Ag, Ni) ($<$ 0.42 deg)~\cite{XD-Zhou2019a}, hcp Co ($\sim$0.48 deg)~\cite{GY-Guo1994}, and RuO$_2$ ($\sim$0.62 deg)~\cite{add58}.
+These mirrored Kerr and Faraday spectra echo the sign-reversal behavior of the anomalous Hall response, confirming their common chiral origin.
+Together, the anomalous Hall and magneto-optical responses provide complementary electronic and optical probes of the coupled chirality and Néel-vector states in K[Co(HCOO)$_3$].